Azure/azure-sdk/docs/python/implementation.md

 ##### Extensible enumerations

-Any Enums defined in the SDK should be interchangable with case-insensitive strings.
+Any Enums defined in the SDK should be interchangeable with case-insensitive strings.
 This is achieved by using the `CaseInsensitiveEnumMeta` class defined in `azure-core`.

 ```python
 from enum import Enum